Aged care workers are vital for the care of the ever-increasing population of older people.

 What does the future hold?

 It is expected the aged care industry will grow quite a lot in the future.
 This is because as medical care and life expectancy continue to get better, the population of the elderly will continue to grow too.
 Some governments are already planning to invest a lot in the care of the elderly, increasing the number of jobs in the industry.
 As the demand increases, there is a chance that earnings will likely increase too.
 This investment includes skills and qualifications reframing, defining work pathways, strengthening interface, and increasing funds.
 Therefore, the future is pretty bright for aged care work.
-We recommend getting into it now before it becomes harder to qualify.
+We recommend you to become an elder care worker before it gets tough to qualify.

 What training is needed to work with the elderly?